Marketing Cloud, Trailhead...

 As mentioned, Salesforce leads all categories with its comprehensive, cloud-based solution.
-And even though Salesforce offers basic service packages beginning at $5 per user per month, which include features like accounts and contact management, task and event tracking, Outlook sync, Salesforce app, content library, customizable reports, and Chatter — its company social network — small and very small businesses might feel compelled to shop around first.
-That might be the case when, for example, a business is unsure whether a CRM will really benefit them.
-Or maybe a business has reason to doubt that the service package will be implemented fully or whether the company will be given complete top-down support.
-Maybe they have a need to build a history working with a CRM to present a case study-type report to upper management in hopes of prompting a more decisive time and resource investment.
+And even though Salesforce offers basic service packages beginning at $5 per user per month, which include features like accounts & contact management, task & event tracking, Outlook sync, Salesforce1 mobile app, content library, customizable reports, and its company social network, Chatter, small and very-small businesses might feel compelled to shop around first.
+That might be the case when, for example a business is unsure whether a CRM will really benefit them.
+Or, maybe they have reason to doubt that it will be implemented fully and given complete top-down support.
+Maybe they have a need to build a history working with a CRM to present a case-study-type report to upper management in hopes of prompting a more decisive time and resource investment.

 In any of those cases, starting with a CRM that offers a free version might seem like a good idea.
 Salesforce’s bargain basement $5 per month package might seem cheap to a large enterprise, but that price is tallied per user and billed annually, and should a small business decide that they need something else in a CRM solution, then that money goes to waste.

-There is a reason Salesforce is the #1 CRM.
-Unlike Zoho, it isn’t out only to save money; the platform is designed to make their customers money — and that’s a huge differentiator between the two products.
+With Salesforce, there’s a reason why it’s the #1 CRM.
+Unlike Zoho, it isn’t out only to save money, the platform is designed to make their customers money -- and that’s a huge differentiator between the two products.
 After all, in the world of business software, free may be good, but profitable is even better.